If you have bioinformatics data in an Excel® (2007 or 2010) spreadsheet, use Spreadsheet Link™ to:

 Use MATLAB and Bioinformatics Toolbox™ computational and visualization functions

-Note: The following example assumes you have Spreadsheet Link EX software installed on your system.
+The following example assumes you have Spreadsheet Link software installed on your system.

 The Excel file used in the following example contains data from DeRisi, J.L., Iyer, V.R., and Brown, P.O.
 (Oct.
 24, 1997).
 Exploring the metabolic and genetic control of gene expression on a genomic scale.
 Science 278(5338), 680–686.
 PMID: 9381177.
 The data was filtered using the steps described in Gene Expression Profile Analysis.

-If not already done, enable the Spreadsheet Link EX Add-In as described in Set Spreadsheet Link EX Preferences and MATLAB Version in the Spreadsheet Link EX documentation.
+If not already done, enable the Spreadsheet Link Add-In as described in Add-In Setup (Spreadsheet Link).

 Close MATLAB and Excel if they are open.

 Start Excel 2007 or 2010 software.
-MATLAB and Spreadsheet Link EX software automatically start.
+MATLAB and Spreadsheet Link software automatically start.